badsectorlabs/ludus/docs/docs/templates.md

 - debian12
 - kali
 - win11-22h2-x64-enterprise
-- win2016-server-x64
-- win2019-server-x64
+- win2022-server-x64

 Users can add their own templates to the Ludus server with the Ludus CLI.
-The following additional templates are provided as examples and have been tested to work with Ludus:
+Additional templates are provided in the `templates` directory in the root of the git project as examples and have been tested to work with Ludus.
+These templates include:

 - debian10
 - rocky-9-x64-server